swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 Begin by dragging out a freehand table element and selecting 'Edit'.

 Then right click on a cell and click 'Insert Row'.
-Right click on a cell again and select 'Insert Rows/Columns'
+Right click on a cell again and select 'Insert Rows/Columns'.

 ![](screenshots/insert-rows-columns.PNG)

-Insert 3 extra columns, after the selection
+Insert 3 extra columns, after the selection.

 ![](screenshots/insert-extra-rows-columns.PNG)